eccentricdevotion/TARDIS/presets.md

 ## Page two

 Page two contains mostly police box presets in all the Minecraft colours.
-All these presets use custom item models in an Item Frame.
+All these presets use custom item models on an Armour Stand.
 They have custom block models for the materialisation animation as well.

 ![tarnsparent coloured police box](images/presets/stained.jpg)